joshteng/Autofarm-Query-Web3/README.md

 To use:
 1. You need node.js installed
 2. `npm install`
 3. Supply necessary environment variables.
-You are free to do this however.
+You are free to do this how ever.
 In development, you may create a `.env` file at the root of this project.

     Sample content of `.env`
     ```